What are the Different Types of Employee Surveys and Which One Should You Use?

 3. Recruiting efforts, etc

-Company culture survey questions to consider
+Sample company culture survey questions

 If you want to go the statement route, below are just a few examples of statements you could make, then have a response scale from "Strongly agree" to "strongly disagree."